Healthdirect Free Australian health advice you can count on.

 Key facts

-• Chronic pain typically lasts for more than 3 months or beyond normal healing time.
+• Chronic pain typically lasts for more than 3 months, or beyond expected healing time.

-• Chronic pain can affect mood, sleep and mental health, sometimes leading to anxiety or depression.
+• Chronic pain can affect mood, sleep and mental health, and sometimes leads to anxiety and/or depression.

 What is chronic pain?

-Chronic or persistent pain is pain that lasts for more than 3 months, or in many cases, beyond normal healing time.
+Chronic pain is pain that lasts for more than 3 months, or in many cases, beyond normal healing time.
+Chronic pain is sometimes also called persistent pain.
 It is different from acute pain, such as pain from an injury, which develops quickly and doesn't usually last for long.

-Chronic pain is a complex condition, and everyone experiences it differently.
-The pain can range from mild to severe and is experienced on most days.
+Chronic pain is a complex condition.
+Everyone experiences it differently.
+The pain can range from mild to severe and is usually experienced on most days.

 What causes chronic pain?